 Almost everyone who has ever been to any kind of physical therapist or doctor for a stubborn pain in their body, some injury-like breakdown, has been told that they are deformed and fragile — probably not in those words, but that’s the gist.
 Just as acupuncturists can be counted on to blame most problems on a blockage of chi, freelance manual therapists in particular1 tend to blame pain on “mechanical” or “structural” problems that might be repaired by pulling or pushing on the flesh:

-… and a long list of more “technical” sounding problems such as tibial torsions, steep Q-angles, or a dysfunctional scapulohumoral rhythm, as well as many more absurd examples.2 Some of these may well be valid.
+… and a long list of more “technical” sounding problems such as tibial torsions, steep Q-angles, and many more absurd examples.2 Some of these may well be valid.
 For instance, I have a minor but definite deformity in my right foot that has certainly caused me some muscle fatigue and pain in that extremity.3 In spite of this personal experience, I think structuralism as a model is past its best before date.

 I believe the evidence shows that most bio-“mechanical” problems are much less important than is routinely imagined.
 There are at least five major problems with these diagnoses: